wblabio/wgact/src/readme.txt

 [//]: # fs_premium_only_begin
 * New: Implemented view_item event for variations when selected on the product page
+* New: Implemented view_search_results event
 [//]: # fs_premium_only_end
 [//]: # fs_premium_only_begin
 * Tweak: Use proper select_item event in GA4 not the deprecated select_content event anymore
 * Tweak: Moved view_item event processing entirely to front-end
+* Tweak: Improved selector for products if WPML WC multi currency is being used
+* Tweak: Better test to check if WPML WC multi currency is active
 [//]: # fs_premium_only_end
 * Tweak: Additional caching exclusions for SG Optimizer
 * Tweak: Changed the gtag code in order to make it better testable